rgant/youtube-music-playlist/README.md

 seems that Sonos will only load 500 tracks from a playlist that contains 5,000.
 Possibly by using [SoCo library](https://soco.readthedocs.io/en/latest/api/soco.core.html) I might be able to add more tracks to the queue manually.
-I believe I've seen online that the maximum Sonnos queue size is 40,000 tracks.
+I believe I've seen online that the maximum Sonos queue size is 40,000 tracks.